-Motifs in Cinema is a discourse across film blogs, assessing the way in which various thematic elements have been used in the 2012 cinematic landscape.
+Motifs in Cinema is a discourse across film blogs, assessing the way in which various thematic elements have been used in the 2013 cinematic landscape.
 How does a common theme vary in use from a comedy to a drama?
 Are filmmakers working from a similar canvas when they assess the issue of death or the dynamics of revenge?
-Like most things, a film begins with an idea – Motifs in Cinema assesses how the use of a common theme across various films changes when utilized by different artists.
+Like most things, a film begins with an idea – Motifs in Cinema assesses how various themes emanating from a single idea change when utilised by varying artists.

 Warning: this post contains spoilers that everyone should already know about.

 I’ve kind of wanted to talk about my topic since I saw J.J.
 Abrams’ Star Trek: Into Darkness, especially while watching Carol Marcus (Alice Eve) verbally prove to the one-track mind of Jame Tiberius Kirk (Chris Pine) her weapons expertise and doing so with a bright, unshakeable confidence, eager to hide her true identity and anything else to investigate missing torpedoes and her father’s (Peter Weller) involvement with that kind of discrepancy.
 Let’s not forget Uhuru (Zoe Saldana) reminding her captain that she was put on the Enterprise partly for her knowledge of the Klingon language and that he should let her use her skills instead of adopting a more hostile approach towards the bellicose alien race.
 It’s strange that a genre that features technological progress still doesn’t realize the full potential of half of its population.
 The female characters of Star Trek: Into Darkness – full of initiative, charming, underused, outnumbered.